virtuald/pyhcl/README.rst

 the parser.

 The grammar and many of the tests/fixtures were copied/ported from the golang parser into pyhcl.
-All releases are tested with Python 2.7, 3.2, 3.3, and 3.4.
+All releases are tested with a variety of python versions from Python 2.7 onward.

 Installation
 ============